tonytonyjan/coder_decorator/README.md

 It's a encoding/decoding library for Ruby designed with [decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern), which makes it more flexible, and can be wrapped infinitely using Ruby instantiation.

+This gem can refers to [this pull request](https://github.com/rack/rack/pull/1134).

 # Install

 ```